-4.4.6 Dewatering Methods
+4.3.2 Dewatering Methods

-The Construction Contractor or applicable subcontractor will be responsible for providing a dewatering system for construction that is of adequate size and capacity to lower and maintain the groundwater at the specified level.
-The dewatering system shall meet the following requirements:
+The construction Contractor or applicable subcontractor will be responsible for providing a dewatering system for construction that is of adequate size and capacity to lower and maintain the groundwater at the specified level.
+The dewatering system will meet the following requirements:

-- 1. Utilize portable sediment tanks with elevated and screened intake hoses to withdraw water from the trench and to minimize pumping of deposited sediment.
-Where not practicable (due to space within the rail ROW) commercial sediment filter bags may be used.
-A dewatering hose will be connected to a filter bag placed on the ground surface within a stabilized area.
+- a) Utilize portable sediment tanks with elevated and screened intake hoses to withdraw water from the trench and to minimize pumping of deposited sediment.
+Where not practicable (i.e. Due to space within the Road/Highway ROW) commercial sediment filter bags may be used (2012 BMPs, Section 4).
+A dewatering hose will be connected to a filter bag placed on the ground surface within a stabilized area (2012 BMPs, Section 4).
 As needed additional erosion and sediment controls may be installed as determined by the Environmental Inspector.
-Sediment filter bags will be inspected regularly.
-The trapped sediment will be disposed of in upland location at least 100 feet from a wetland or waterbody or disposed of at an off-site disposal location in accordance with the Soil Management Plan (Appendix L) (2012 BMPs, Section 4) and the bag itself will be thrown away in a dumpster.
-A Sediment Dewatering Bag detail is provided on the Plan and Profile Drawings (Detail 4, Sheet C-602 of Appendix C) to show the general design of one of the methods that may be utilized by the Construction Contractor. - 2.
-Manage trapped sediment collected during dewatering activities as excavated soil materials as described in the Soil Management Plan (Appendix L). - 3.
-Include standby pumps and power sources for continuous operation. - 4.
-Consist of wellpoints, deep wells, cut-off walls, riser pipes, swing joints, header lines, valves, pumps, discharge lines, and all other necessary fittings, accessories, and equipment for a complete operating system.
+Sediment filter bags will be inspected regularly and disposed of in upland locations at least one hundred (100) feet from a wetland or waterbody or disposed of at an off-site disposal location in accordance with the Soil Management Plan, Appendix L (2012 BMPs, Section 4).
+A Sediment Dewatering Bag detail is provided on the Plan and Profile Drawings (Sheet C-602 of Appendix C) to show the general design of one of the methods that may be utilized by the construction Contractor. - b) Trapped sediment collected during dewatering activities shall be managed as excavated soil materials as described in the Soil Management Plan in Appendix L. - c) Include standby pumps and power sources for continuous operation. - d) Consist of wellpoints, deep wells, cut-off walls, riser pipes, swing joints, header lines, valves, pumps, discharge lines, and all other necessary fittings, accessories, and equipment for a complete operating system; and e) Provide groundwater reading wells or piezometers ("observation wellpoints") to monitor the groundwater level as indicated on the approved Plan and Profile Drawings in (Appendix C) or as directed by the design Engineer.

-The dewatering system shall be kept in continuous operation from the time excavation is started in the dewatering area (or before if required by site conditions to lower groundwater to the elevations specified on the Plan and Profile Drawings [Appendix C]) until the time backfilling is completed at least 2 feet above the normal groundwater level.
-All water removed from the excavation must be conveyed in a closed conduit.
+The dewatering system will be kept in continuous operation from the time excavation is started in the dewatering area (or before if required by site conditions to lower groundwater to the elevations specified on the Plan and Profile Drawings (Appendix C) until the time backfilling is completed at least two (2) feet above the normal groundwater level.
+All water removed from the excavation will be conveyed in a closed conduit.
 No trench excavations will be used as temporary drainage ditches.
-All water removed from the excavation will be disposed of by the Construction Contractor in a manner as to not endanger public health, property, or any portion of the Project under construction or completed.
+All water removed from the excavation will be disposed of by the construction Contractor in a manner that does not endanger public health, property, or any portion of the Project under construction or completed.
 If contaminated water is encountered during dewatering, the procedures described in the Soil Management Plan (Appendix L) will be followed.
-Water disposal will not cause erosion or sedimentation to occur in existing wetland and stream resources areas, or other swales or waterbodies (see SWPPP Appendix G).
+Water disposal will not cause erosion or sedimentation to occur in existing wetland and stream resources areas, or other swales or water bodies.

-4.4.7 Bedding and Backfilling Methods
+4.3.3 Bedding and Backfilling Methods

-The conduit will be encased with fluidized thermal fill (thermal resistant concrete) as described on Sheet C-621 of Appendix C. All non-conduit pipe trenches backfill (pipe zone bedding, pipe zone backfill, and trench backfill) shall be compacted by tamping or rolling to achieve a minimum dry density of 90 percent of the modified Proctor maximum dry density of the material used (American Society of Testing and Materials [ASTM] D1557).
-Backfill in pipe trenches to be covered with pavement shall be compacted to a minimum of 95 percent of modified Proctor maximum dry density.
+All pipe trench backfill (pipe zone bedding, pipe zone backfill, and trench backfill) will be compacted by tamping or rolling to achieve a minimum dry density of 90 percent of the modified Proctor maximum dry density of the material used (ASTM D1557).
+Backfill in pipe trenches to be covered with pavement will be compacted to a minimum of 95 percent of modified Proctor maximum dry density.
 Backfill materials will be placed with water content within plus or minus 4 percent of optimum moisture content per the modified Proctor method (ASTM D1557).